manofshad/NewsTrusty/README.md

 ## Contributors
-- AA - Developer and Maintainer
+- AAgg - Developer and Maintainer